The Bible Is Not a Cheat Sheet

 Teach me, LORD, the way of your decrees, that I may follow it to the end.
 Give me understanding, so that I may keep your law and obey it with all my heart.
 Psalm 119:33-34

 I have a confession to make.
 Back when I was still in school, I attended a chemistry class that I hated.
 The building was cold and smelled like chemicals.
-The lessons were slow, with hours of homework assigned afterwards.
+The lessons were slow, with hours of homework assigned afterward.
 On top of everything, I had never been good at chemistry, and my frustration usually boiled over faster than our science solutions did.

 The class did have one upside though; the way the room was set up allowed me a perfect view of the desks in front of me.
 So, whenever an exam was held, I cheated.
 I used a variety of excuses to justify this.
 Chemistry wasn't my gift, so why should my GPA suffer?
 The answers were there, they were available, why shouldn't I use them?
 Who cares how I got the answers so long as they're the right ones?

 It was only later that I realized my mistake.
 Sure, I knew the correct answers, but I didn't understand how the formulas constructed those answers.
-Without that, my knowledge of chemistry was surface level at best.
+Without that, my knowledge of chemistry was surface-level at best.
 I was completely and utterly lost.

 I think sometimes we like to use the Bible as a cheat sheet.
 When the world confronts us with a problem, we open our Bibles and yell, "See, the Bible says it's wrong, end of story!"
 But the Bible was meant to serve as a textbook, not a cheat sheet.
 If we don't study God's word, we won't understand why Jesus said the things he did.
 We fail to ask questions, and we breeze through passages without taking time to consider their meaning.
 We are, quite frankly, bad students.